-A lot of exciting programme and property developments continue at Oropi School during 2017 in catering for our existing children and in planning what’s important for our future.
+A lot of exciting programme and property developments continue at Oropi School during 2018 to optimise learning for our children and in being prepared for what we value in the future.
 We have experienced a lot of growth over the past five years.
 In 2010 our school roll was 120 students.
-For the start of 2017, we have 270 children.
+For the start of 2018, we have 300 children.
 This growth has been because of population growth in the district and attraction to the special features of our semi-rural school.

 Our points of difference and special features are:

 · Having a Discovery Learning and Play Based programme in the Junior School.
 This is gradually being extended further up the school.
 The programme focuses on fostering dispositions to learning; encouraging engagement in learning in the first instance, through individualised inquiry.

 · Strong connections with our environmental context for our children to engage in: The Kokako Garden, fruit trees, use of the school Pizza Oven, Gully Area, Tree climbing and hut making, planting, Calf Club and Pet Day, Connecting with the Otanewainuku Bird Sanctuary and local businesses in the agricultural/horticultural sector.